shahzaib0307/Nexium-assignment-2/blog-summarizer/README.md

   - **MongoDB** for full blog text
 - 🎨 Pastel-themed UI built with shadcn/ui + Tailwind CSS
 - ⚙️ Responsive, fast, and mobile-friendly
-- 🛡️ Graceful error handling for missing or misconfigured environments
+- 🛡️ Graceful error handling for missing or misconfigured environments.

 ---